 Dripping Springs has the distinction of being the first International Dark Sky Community in Texas and the world’s sixth Dark Sky Community.
 The city has adopted the Outdoor Lighting Ordinance in 2000 to prevent light pollution and ensure an incredible stargazing in Dripping Springs.

 Additionally, you can learn more about the sky and universe at Reimers Observatory.
 It has two large telescopes.
-Residents can attend a two-hour program that teaches visitors about the science behind what’s in the sky and stories about the stars.
+Residents can attend a two-hour program that teaches the science behind what’s in the sky and stories about the stars.

 These are just five of the reasons you’ll want to live in Dripping Springs.
 There are many more, but we’d be here all day.